-This motherboard supports Windows® XP/64-bit XP/Vista/64-bit Vista operating systems (OS).
+This motherboard supports Windows® XP/Vista operating systems (OS).
 Always install the latest OS version and corresponding updates to maximize the features of your hardware.

 - Motherboard settings and hardware options vary.
 Use the setup procedures presented in this chapter for reference only.
-Refer to your OS documentation for detailed information - Make sure that you install the Windows® XP Service Pack 2 or later versions before installing the drivers for better compatibility and system stability.
+Refer to your OS documentation for detailed information. - Ensure that you install the Windows® XP Service Pack2 or later versions before installing the drivers for better compatibility and system stability.

-5.2 Support CD information
+5.2 Support DVD information

-The support CD that came with the motherboard package contains the drivers, software applications, and utilities that you can install to avail all motherboard features.
+The support DVD that came with the motherboard package contains the drivers, software applications, and utilities that you can install to avail all motherboard features.

-The contents of the support CD are subject to change at any time without notice.
-Visit the ASUS website (www.asus.com) for updates.
+The contents of the support DVD are subject to change at any time without notice.
+Visit the ASUS website at www.asus.com for updates.

-5.2.1 Running the support CD
+5.2.1 Running the support DVD

-Place the support CD to the optical drive.
-The CD automatically displays the Drivers menu if Autorun is enabled in your computer.
+Place the support DVD to the optical drive.
+The DVD automatically displays the Drivers menu if Autorun is enabled in your computer.